Gen AI Mastery Hub · Course Program

 Bloom L4 Slow-change Planned

-Configure a cron job that runs the weekly-recap skill every Monday at 8:30 AM and sends the output to Signal.
+Configure a cron job that runs the weekly-recap skill every Monday at 8:30 AM and sends the output to Telegram.

 Key takeawayCron turns OpenClaw from reactive to proactive.